Skip to content Skip to main navigation Report an accessibility issue

 Conflict Styles Assessment is an online assessment assigned to students to help them understand their individual conflict styles.
 Conflict style represents our inclination, or natural tendency, when faced with a situation involving conflict.
 Knowing the five main conflict styles can help students understand the choices we have for managing conflict.
 And knowing our own conflict style can help students identify how they might want to approach conflict differently––how they might better manage it, depending on the nature of their relationship with the person with whom they are experiencing conflict, the amount of time they have to manage the conflict, and the importance of the issue to them.
 There is a time and a place to use each style and each style has its advantages and limitations.
 By being aware of their own conflict style and being able to identify the style of the person with whom they are in conflict, students can better pursue a mutually agreeable outcome for all parties involved.

-The Drug Education Program is a prevention and intervention Canvas course facilitated by the Center for Health Education and Wellness.
+The Drug Education Program is a prevention and intervention Canvas Catalog course facilitated by the Center for Health Education and Wellness.
 DEP is generally required for students who have violated the Code of Conduct for a drug incident.
-The purpose of this program is to engage our students in a discussion about drug use, provide safety information, and provide resources.
+The purpose of this program is to engage our students in a discussion about drug use, provide safety information, and provide resources.Image of a person's head with a marijuana leaf and pills above the words Drug Education Program.

-Finding Common Ground is an online empathy training course in Canvas.
+Finding Common Ground is an online empathy training course in Canvas Catalog.
 This program is intended to help students understand and increase empathy toward themselves and others, especially toward those who are different from oneself.
 Empathy is expressed outwardly through both word and action, but it is also personal.
 The goal of this course is to provide students with practical information about empathy – what students do with that information is completely their choice.

 Hazing presents an immense and immediate threat to campus communities and may be found in all types of organizations.
 Hazing EDU is an interactive two hour workshop developed by SCCS with facilitated conversations designed for student organizations.
 Participants are encouraged to think critically about the culture of their organization and analyze organizational activities to determine whether or not they are hazing.
 This workshop discusses what type of behaviors constitute hazing, the negative effects of hazing, and how to prevent hazing.
 Participants are taught not only to identify hazing, but also to understand why an activity is hazing.
-Additionally, participants are taught how to re-work current activities to create meaningful experiences that do not constitute hazing by realigning activities to create a healthy organization atmosphere.
+Additionally, participants are taught how to re-work current activities to create meaningful experiences that do not constitute hazing by realigning activities to create a healthy organization atmosphere.Image of a thought bubble with a lightbulb above the words HazingEDU

-SCCS individualizes reflection paper topics and guidelines for students based on the nature of their incident.Image of a pencil writing on a piece of paper.
+SCCS individualizes reflection paper topics and guidelines for students based on the nature of their incident.
+Some common reflection paper topics include fire safety, academic integrity, and ethical decision making.

 The Survival Guide to Stress is a workbook that provides important and helpful information regarding stress and common sources of stress for college students.
 There are four activities that must be completed within the workbook.
 The Survival Guide to Stress workbook can be accessed via the Center for Health Education and Wellness by clicking here